 Fix bug removing multiple dihedrals in main rtp entries

 The Gromacs-5.0 series has had a serious bug where pdb2gmx

 would only consider the first entry when several explicit

 bonds were listed for the same atoms in an RTP entry.
 Older

 #1 Updated by Justin Lemkul over 2 years ago

 The commit you reference was not a functional change; it just modified an output message.

 Type-9 dihedrals have very specific requirements.
 They must appear on consecutive lines, otherwise they overwrite each other instead of summing.
 Which version of the GROMOS force field are you using?
 I do not see how this affects proteins; the default dihedraltype in aminoacids.rtp is 1 (e.g. normal periodic).
 CHARMM and AMBER use type 9 by default.

-#5 Updated by Victor Rusu almost 2 years ago
+#5 Updated by Victor Rusu about 2 years ago

 - File dihedral-bug-gromacs-5.0.5.tar.gz added